 If you’ve used assertive communication and set clear boundaries at work, and you still don’t see any positive changes, it may be time to find a new job.
 Give yourself a deadline representing the amount of time you’re willing to wait for change to happen.
 If change doesn’t happen by that deadline, honor yourself and your boundaries by looking elsewhere.

 5. Quit Entirely and Find a New Job

 When levels of job dissatisfaction have become irreparable, employees may choose to formally quit their job and dissolve all expectations with the employer.
-A 2021 Pew Research Center study found that feelings of disrespect, low pay, and a lack of advancement opportunities were among the chief reasons many quit their jobs last year.
+A 2021 Pew Research Center study found that feelings of disrespect, low pay, and a lack of advancement opportunities were among last year’s chief reasons for leaving a job.

 If your team or leadership has dismissed your needs, or your personal goals are no longer in alignment with your company’s goals, it’s time to quit fully and find a new job.
 This is a better option than becoming a “loud quitter.”
 Jim Harter with Gallup describes loud quitters as “actively disengaged employees” who “tend to have most of their workplace needs unmet and spread their dissatisfaction.”
 Loud quitters make up 18% of the U.S. workforce and have been “the most vocal in TikTok posts,” says Harter.
 Nevertheless, quitting a job is something a person should consider carefully.

 Flexjobs offers some questions to ask yourself before formally quitting:

 - “What is my biggest concern with my current employer or job?”

 - “Will I be content doing the same job for a different employer?”

 - “How long have I felt this way?”

 - “Am I at the wrong company or in the wrong career?”